wilmix8/WRITPROGRAMMINGLANGUAGES/README.md

 JAS  consists  of  SubProgramming Language  known  as  JWEB

-JWEB  is  used  for  remotewebapplication.
+JWEB  is  used  for  remotewebapplication

 JAS is  published  in Github  code is   VERSION 1